Armando Guebuza: President

 Guebuza was the candidate of FRELIMO for the December 2004 presidential elections, in which he won with 63.7% of the vote.
 He became president of Mozambique on 2 February 2005 and was re-elected for a second five-year term of office on 28 October 2009.
-Guebuza is the first man to enter the Mozambican presidency with a non-Marxist party programme and ideology.
+Guebuza is the first man to enter the Mozambican presidency with a non-socialist party programme and ideology.

 International observers to the elections criticized the fact that the National Electoral Commission (CNE) did not conduct fair and transparent elections.
 They listed a range of shortcomings by the electoral authorities that benefited the ruling party – FRELIMO.

 Personal interests

-Armando Guebuza is one of the wealthiest individuals in Mozambique, which according to Marcelo Mosse has earned the president the nickname Mr Gue-Business: He was a shareholder of Laurentina, the first Mozambique's brewery, and was one of the main shareholders in the Nosso Banco (formerly Banco Mercantil de Investimentos).
+Armando Guebuza is one of the wealthiest individuals in Mozambique, which according to Marcelo Mosse has earned the president the nickname Mr Gue-Business: He was a shareholder of Laurentina, the first Mozambique brewery, and was one of the main shareholders in the Nosso Banco (formerly Banco Mercantil de Investimentos).